-- Complete the implementation of the menu

-- Add code for behavior of the four menu items
+- Complete the implementation of the menu - Add code for behavior of 3/4 menu items (file reading is implemented for you).

-- DrawFrame.ControlPanel
+• DrawFrame.ControlPanel

 - Define the behavior for the color button

 - 2. Do not add functionality to the classes beyond what has been specified

 - 3. Don't forget to document as you go!